Textile, Triangles, 1952

 This is a Textile.
 It was designed by Alexander Hayden Girard and manufactured by Herman Miller Textiles.
-We acquired it in 2016.
+It is dated 1952 and we acquired it in 2016.
 Its medium is linen and its technique is screen printed on plain weave.
 It is a part of the Textiles department.

 Triangles were a favorite motifs of Girard’s, which he used for numerous patterns: in Small Triangles, outlined shapes create an overall diamond lattice, One-Way has overlapping triangles of different sizes all facing the same direction.
 In the design called simply Triangles, tangent equilateral triangles are colored in such a way as to create three- or four-color syncopations, with each color appearing seemingly at random across the surface.

 This object was

 It is credited

 Our curators have highlighted 2 objects that are related to this one.

 Its dimensions are

 Warp x Weft (a): 146.1 × 120 cm (57 1/2 × 47 1/4 in.)
 Warp x Weft (b): 146.1 × 116.2 cm (57 1/2 × 45 3/4 in.)